The Diamond Style Puzzler

 is a single move.
 The Quarter Turn Metric means that only 90 degree turns are single moves.

-The table shows it can always be solved in at most 8 face turns or 9 quarter turns.
+The table shows it can always be solved in at most 8 face turns (6.2089 on average) or 9

 |Face turn metric|